RB-Codes/Learning-Journal-repo-/README.md

 11

-We can add colors to elements in css using the color name, the hex codes or the RBG values, there is also the color picking tool which works on other factors like hue, saturation and brightness, to pick good colors we have to avoid basic colors, we must imply the factors of contrast and opacity , colors surely bring life to our work, but they also can brighten the visitor’s  day and make them want to stay more on the page,
+We can add colors to elements in css using the color name, the hex codes or the RBG values, there is also the color picking tool which works on other factors like hue, saturation and brightness, to pick good colors we have to avoid basic colors, we must imply the factors of contrast and opacity , colors surely bring life to our work, but they also can brighten the visitor’s  day and make them want to stay more on the page.